worldviewer/reusable-react-avatar-editor/README.md

     style={creatureStyles} />
 ```

-If a user was to embed malicious JavaScript into these SVG's, then upload those SVG's onto a server, then that code could subsequently run on clients that are connected to that server.
+If a user was to somehow embed malicious JavaScript into these generated SVG's, and then upload those SVG's onto a server, then that code could subsequently run on clients that are connected to that server.

-The issue is that, in practice, sanitizing SVG's tends to break them.
+There are a number of XSS libraries which can remove XSS threats.
+However, `xss` and `xss-filters` do not work with SVG's, and `dompurify` produces a broken creature.
+There does not (?) yet appear to be an SVG parser which removes XSS attacks from SVG code.
+But even if there was, shouldn't it exist on the backend, in a place where the code cannot be modified?
+These are the types of issues which developers should think through when architecting their avatar system.
+In other words, it's probably not wise in a security sense to imagine that this SVG generator component can solve 100% of your avatar creation needs on just the client, without any server at all.

 ## Outputs